 This trap is so easy to operate.
 It’s foolproof, really.
 You just need to make sure it’s switched off, then bait the trap, then switch it on and place it where you can see the most mouse activity.
 After that you just need to wait for the trap to do what it does best – catch mice.

 I hate having to dispose of a mouse and reset a trap every time it is activated.
 That is not the case with this trap, I’m delighted to say.
-The Victor M260 can kill up to 10 mice before you need to empty it, and the trap will tell you what’s happening right through the whole process too.
-You can see how much it costs by clicking this link Victor M260 Multi-Kill Electronic Mouse Trap.
+The Victor M240 can kill up to 50 mice on one set of batteries, and the trap will tell you what’s happening right through the whole process too.
+You can see how much it costs by clicking this link Victor M240 Electronic Mouse Trap.

 Is it the perfect mouse trap?
 Maybe not, as there are a few niggling things you should know about, but when it comes to building a better mouse trap, Victor have come as close to perfection with this trap as I have ever seen.

-What makes the M260 Victor Mouse Trap so efficient, safe and clean?
+What makes the M240 Victor Mouse Trap so efficient, safe and clean?

 The mice are not killed by some physical force, as is the case with snap traps.
 They are killed by a powerful electric shock, so there is no blood or gore – no mess and no fuss.
 This makes the bodies much more easy to dispose of.
 It also makes it much easier to keep the mouse trap clean.
 This is an important aspect as cleaning blood from an electronic device is not something you would want to do.
 I find that a gentle wipe down with a damp cloth every so often is all it takes.